Ask These 4 Questions Before Filing a Homeowners Insurance Claim

-A C.L.U.E. report is used by insurance companies to determine the risk of insuring a homeowner.
-It records a seven-year history of the claims you’ve filed (whether your claim was denied or not).
-Any insurance company can access this information when you apply for, or renew, homeowners.
+Your CLUE report is an insurance history report used by insurance companies to determine the risk of insuring a homeowner.
+It records every claim you’ve filed, whether it was approved or denied, for the past seven years.
+Any insurance company, not just your current company, can access this information when you apply for, or renew, homeowners.

-When you switch insurance providers, for instance, the new insurance company uses the claim data recorded by the previous company to determine what it’s willing to cover and at what premium amount.
+When you switch insurance providers, for instance, the new insurance company uses the claim data recorded by the previous company to determine what it’s willing to cover and what premium it will charge.

 How Many Claims Have You Filed Recently?

-If you’ve made one or more homeowners insurance claims in the past few years, the claim data on your C.L.U.E. report indicates to insurance companies that you’re a higher risk to insure.
-Even denied claims are added to C.L.U.E. reports.
+If you’ve made one or more homeowners insurance claims in the past few years, the claim data on your CLUE report sends the message that you’re a higher risk to insure.
+Even denied claims are added to CLUE reports.
+It may seem unfair that claims that ultimately didn’t cost your insurer anything are still part of your record, but they are.
+(Even if your claim was denied, the insurance company still invested time and money to investigate it.)

-Insurance companies can reject your application when they see multiple claims (however small) filed within a specific period.
-They can also decide not to renew your policy or to raise your premium based on the number of claims filed.
+Insurance companies may reject your application if they see multiple claims (however small) filed within a specific period.
+Insurers can also decide not to renew your policy or to raise your premium based on the number of claims filed.

 What Is the Cost to Repair or Replace Relative to Your Deductible?